Sponsor a child in Israel

 Help now by sponsoring a child with SOS Children:Sponsor a child in Israel

 Poverty despite a strong economy

 Israel's service-based economy is strong, and has remained robust in recent years despite a slight dip in 2008-9.
-Sadly, inequality is common in Israel.
+Sadly, inequality is common.
 A widening wealth gap means that a quarter of households live in poverty by national standards.
 The Arab population suffers from much higher infant mortality and a lower life expectancy, with 7,500 citizens living with HIV/AIDS.

 Our Work in Israel

 SOS Children began work in Israel in 1977.
 We opened our first Children's Village on the outskirts of the southern city of Arad in 1981.
 A second Village opened two decades later in 1997, this time in the Migdal HaEmek, not far from the biblical city of Nazareth.
 To begin with, we offered support to children who had lost their parents and could no longer live with their own parents, but since then, SOS Children has adapted and now provides help to vulnerable families in the community.

 Located on the southern edge of Arad, our first Children's Village in Neradim opened in 1981.
 SOS Children has greatly expanded its reach since 1981.
 Our social centre opened in 2008 to act primarily as a transit home providing short-term care for at-risk children aged 6-12.
 A second social centre provides family support to Bedouins, Sudanese refugees and Jews alike.

 Migdal Haemek, Nazareth

 Lying just south of Nazareth, our Children's Village in Migdal Haemek, Nazareth opened in 1997.
 The official opening ceremony was carried out by the then state President Ezer Weizmann.
 Two social centres provide family support and daycare for local children.